+Now that you've sorted yourself a healthy study routine, it's time to get to the actual studying!
 Our brains are powerful things, yet sometimes it still seems like the old information-station has completely shut down.
-Here are some tricks to help you get your memory into gear for those exams!
+Here are some tricks to help you get your memory into gear!

-Make a memory palace
+Make a Memory Palace

 If you're a fan of Sherlock Holmes, then you'll probably be familiar with a memory palace.
 This a technique used to map out information such as lists or facts by associating each thing you need to memorise with a location or item in a place you know well.
-To make yours, check out this helpful article:
+To make yours, check out this helpful article https://litemind.com/memory-palace/